-Caitlin’s work has been published in journals including Area; Environment & Planning A; City & Society; Gender, Space & Culture; Journal of Youth Studies, and The International Journal of Qualitative Studies in Education, among others, and edited collections such as the Gentrification Reader, A Companion to Social Geography, and Revolutionizing Education: Youth Participatory Action Research in Motion.
-Committed to interdisciplinary, engaged scholarship, Caitlin has received several awards for her research, teaching and public service including special recognition from the ACLU for her work with young people on educational rights & immigration.
+Caitlin’s work has been published widely in interdisciplinary journals including: Area; Cultural Geographies, Environment & Planning A; City & Society; Gender, Space & Culture; ACME Journal of Radical Geography; Journal of Youth Studies, and The International Journal of Qualitative Studies in Education, among others, and edited collections such as the Gentrification Reader, A Companion to Social Geography, and Revolutionizing Education: Youth Participatory Action Research in Motion.
+Committed to interdisciplinary, engaged scholarship, she has received several awards for her research, teaching and public service including the Taconic Fellowship from the Pratt Center for Community Development, and a special recognition from the ACLU for her work with young people on educational rights & immigration.

 Currently, Caitlin is an editor at Metro Politics, and on the editorial boards of Community Development, Children’s Geographies, and Children, Youth, and Environments.
 Caitlin is a founding member of the Public Science Project at the Graduate Center, CUNY and also on the advisory board of the Centre for Social Justice and Community Action at Durham University, UK.